gooblie/Cluedo/README.md

 # Cluedo
-A text based implementation of the classic Cluedo game
+An implementation of the classic Cluedo game